gitlab-gitops-demo/README/README.md

 ### Run the CI on each infra project to create the infrastructure.
-Naviagate to each project in `/apps/`, select Ci/CD, and Run Pipeline for the `master` branch.
+Navigate to each project in `/apps/`, select Ci/CD, and Run Pipeline for the `master` branch.
 This will build, test, and deploy each app to the kubernetes clusters created.

 ### GitOps Agent
 The [GitLab Kubernetes Agent](https://docs.gitlab.com/ee/user/clusters/agent/) is an active in-cluster component for solving GitLab and Kubernetes integration tasks in a secure and cloud-native way.
 Sometimes called ["Pull based GitOps"](https://www.gitops.tech/#pull-based-deployments).
 GitLab launched it's own [Kubernetes Agent](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent) based on the popular [GitOps Engine](https://github.com/argoproj/gitops-engine)

-The project in `infra/kas-gcp` has terrform code to create a GKE cluster, register an agent with GitLab, and install the agent within the cluster.
+The project in `infra/kas-gcp` has terraform code to create a GKE cluster, register an agent with GitLab, and install the agent within the cluster.
 It pulls a configuration file from that same repository.
 That configuration file points to a project in `apps/manifests` that describes one of the applications to deploy.
 A single run of `terraform apply` will create the cluster and install the applications in a single run.

 Updates to the application are then described in the manifest file; the agent will detect these changes and install the new container images.